Pyramid of Sahure: Corridor

 The Egyptologist Mark Lehner suggests that the corridor represented the untamed wilderness, surrounding a clearing – the open courtyard – of which the king was guarantor.
-From the reliefs depicting ships on the east-corridor west-wall and west-corridor (transverse corridor) east-wall, the Egyptologist Dorothea Arnold contends that the courtyard and corridor form an architectural unit analogous to the Egyptian benben myth.
+From the reliefs depicting ships on the east corridor's west wall and west corridor's (transverse corridor) east wall, the Egyptologist Dorothea Arnold contends that the courtyard and corridor form an architectural unit analogous to the Egyptian benben myth.
 The other reliefs present symbolize the king's role as guarantor of order and prosperity on the sacred island.
-Among the reliefs of this room an important discovery was made.
-One of the individuals present has been modified to include a brief inscription identifying them as "Neferirkare King of Upper and Lower Egypt" (nsw-bỉt Nfr-ỉrỉ-kꜣ-rꜥ).
-From this detail, Kurt Sethe, who was responsible for compiling and preparing the scenes for publication, developed the hypothesis that Neferirkare Kakai and Sahure were brothers, and that Neferirkare had had the relief corrected after ascending to the throne.
+An important discovery was made on the reliefs of the room: The titulary of one of the present subjects was modified to include the inscription nsw-bỉt Nfr-ỉrỉ-kꜣ-rꜥ meaning 'King of Upper and Lower Egypt Neferirkare'.
+From this detail, Kurt Sethe, who was responsible for compiling and preparing the scenes for publication, proposed the hypothesis that Neferirkare and Sahure were brothers, and that Neferirkare had had the reliefs altered after ascending to the throne.

+Drawings of relief fragments from the corridor altered during Neferirkare's reign.